markuskolp/plainbi/README.md

 ### user_column

 **optional**: defines which column contains the username and tells plainbi to write the username of the logged in user into this column, when creating or editing a record (insert / update)

+### order

+**optional**: defines a predefined / default sort order of the data.
+An array is given with one or more table columns and a sort direction (ascending or descending).
+The sort direction is optional and defaults to "ascending"

 ### table_columns